stevegolton/libbitpack/README.md

 This library was originally designed for packing and parsing CAN messages to and from weird automotive devices.
 It's not meant to be fast or efficient, just flexible.

 ## Build & test instructions
+ - install cmocka `# apt-get install libcmocka-dev` (tested on Ubuntu 14.04)
-(Requires cmocka libraries to be installed) - make && make test
+ - make && make test

 ## TODO
  - Write pretty much all the code!